h-lima/sabinaHSBM/docs/Supporting_Information_S1_sabinaHSBM.md

      ```
   In your browser, open: http://localhost:8787

-  Log in with the user and password you just created.
+  Log in with the user and password you just created, or use the default credentials.

   To work in your mounted project directory `/home/my_project` use in the R console `setwd("/home/my_project"`; or go to the `Files` pane (bottom-right), click `“...”` → `“Go to folder...”` and enter `/home/my_project`.